ACL injury

 How is an ACL injury detected?

-• Vitamin D and calcium: reflect bone and connective tissue strength.
+Vitamin D and calcium: support bone health and connective tissue integrity.

 Why early detection matters

-• Support recovery through optimal nutrition and rest
+Support tissue recovery through targeted nutrition and rest.

 How Elfcare can help